Hurst Campus Chefs

 I used to go shopping with my mother and she would walk with a list and calculator down the aisles and each and every item would be rung up before being placed in the shopping cart.
 Clothing and food for a family of 6 had to be covered by her teacher’s salary.
 We were by no means destitute as my father was a doctor, but this was our reality.

 In 2001 I studied at The Elsa van der Nest Culinary Academy where I met Chef Rebecca and walked away with the top achiever school trophy that year.
 Now, 18 Years later, I find myself at The Hurst Campus, working with Chef Rebecca and surrounded by amazing people who love food as much as I do.
-One as the companies.
 Working with someone like Chef Rebecca challenges me daily to grow in different directions.
 Who knows what the next 18 years will dish up?

 Chef Hennie van der Merwe